Skip to content

 Emma buys a brand-new unit and claims the first home (new home) concession.
 She pays no transfer duty.
 Emma moves in shortly after settlement.

-Emma decides to rent a room to a friend on 15 May 2025.
+Emma decides to rent a room to a friend 2 months later.
 Because she rented part of the property after moving in and she continues to live there, Emma is entitled to keep the concession.
 She does not need to notify us of this lease arrangement.

 Jon buys a new townhouse and claims the first home (new home) concession.
 He moves in shortly after settlement and lives there for 6 months, then moves out.